-2 Murderer.
+1 Murderer.
 We are men, my liege.

 Macbeth.
 Ay, in the catalogue ye go for men,

 As hounds and greyhounds, mongrels, spaniels, curs,

-Shoughs, water-rugs and demi-wolves are clept
+Shoughs, water-rugs and demi-wolves are clept 115

 All by the name of dogs.
-The valuèd file
+The valued file

-Distinguished the swift, the slow, the subtle,
+Distinguishes the swift, the slow, the subtle,

 The house-keeper, the hunter, every one

 According to the gift which bounteous nature

-Hath in him closed, whereby he does receive
+Hath in him closed, whereby he does receive 120

 Particular addition, from the bill

 That writes them all alike.
 And so of men.

 Now, if you have a station in the file,

 Not in the worst rank of manhood, say it --

-And I will put that business in your bosoms
+And I will put that business in your bosoms 125

 Whose execution takes your enemy off,

 Grapples you to the heart and love of us --

 Who wear our health but sickly in his life,

 Which in his death were perfect.

 2 Murderer.
-I am one, my liege,
+I am one, my liege, 130

 Whom the vile blows and buffets of the world

 Have so incensed, that I am reckless what I do

 To spite the world.

 1 Murderer.
 And I another,

-So weary with disasters, tugged with fortune,
+So weary with disasters, tugged with fortune, 135

-I'd set my life on any chance to mend it
+That I would set my life on any chance

-Or be rid on it.
+To mend it or be rid on it.